ai-phasepro/LRECA/README.md

 ### Classification Results

-The results of classification are stored in the folder ./Demo/classification_output, including protein score, accuracy, sensitivity, specificity and area under the ROC curve (AUC) for the four datasets.
+The results of classification are stored in the folder ./Demo/classification_output, including protein score, accuracy, sensitivity, specificity and area under the ROC curve (AUC) for the five datasets.
+Human results are stored in ./Demo/classification_output/human_output.

 ### Train with personal datasets